35 Healthy Chicken Recipes for Weight Loss

 Although there are numerous sources of protein available, ranging from beans and veggies to fish and beef, chicken is by far one of the most popular sources—and it’s easy to see why: It’s affordable, easy to prepare and lower in fat than many other types of meat.

-But here’s the dilemma: There are only so many grilled chicken breasts you can eat before you get bored and turn to more flavorful recipes that often come with a big dose of unwanted calories.
-That’s why we plucked out some of our favorites from the ETNT archives and searched the web for the most delicious, slimming poultry recipes out there—and we’re pretty excited about what we’ve found!
-Add some of these delicious, filling recipes to your weekly lineup to lose weight and ditch chicken boredom once and for all.
+But here’s the dilemma: There are only so many grilled chicken breasts you can eat before you get bored and turn to more flavorful ideas that often come with a big dose of unwanted calories.
+That’s why we plucked out some of our favorites from the ETNT archives and searched the web for the most delicious, slimming poultry creations out there—and we’re pretty excited about what we’ve found!
+Add some of these to your weekly lineup to lose weight and ditch chicken boredom once and for all.
 And to get your stomach supertight, don’t miss these 30 Foods That Melt Love Handles!

 Oven Fried Chicken

 Southerners may grunt and grumble about the travesty of “fried” chicken not being cooked in big skillets of melted lard, but we’d bring this crispy, succulent bird to a church potluck in Savannah without batting an eye.
 A long soak in buttermilk spiked with hot sauce both tenderizes and flavors the meat while the spiced panko provides a layer of captivating crunch.
 We won’t go as far as to say you won’t taste the difference (properly fried chicken has a depth of flavor that stretches straight to your soul), but we can say with confidence that this chicken hits the spot.
 Try it here: Oven Fried Chicken!

 This delicious recipe for a lunchtime (or anytime) soup couldn't be easier.
 It's just one of the 150+ belly-flattening recipes in the best-selling new Zero Belly Cookbook!
 Test panelists lost up to 16 pounds in 14 days!